software-mansion/protostar/website/docs/tutorials/guides/dependencies-management.md

 Protostar updates dependencies in the following ways:
 - updating to recent tag, if dependency's repository uses [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
-- updating to recent commit, it dependency's repository doesn't use tags
+- updating to recent commit, if dependency's repository doesn't use tags

 ## Removing dependencies